 who we are

-The initial work to establish a Baptist church in Pearl River began in 1900 and resulted in a small congregation.
-Established only briefly, they disbanded within a short time.
-The continuation of that work, which is now known as First Baptist Church of Pearl River was officially organized on August 4, 1912 with seven charter members.
+The initial work to establish a Baptist church in Pearl River began in 1900 which resulted in a small, short-lived congregation that disbanded in a short time.
+The continuation of that work, which is known toady as First Baptist Church of Pearl River was officially organized on August 4, 1912 with seven charter members.
 Rev Leon Sloane from the FBC Slidell presided over the meeting which led to the establishment of FBC Pearl River.
-The Pearl River Methodist Church shared their building with the new Baptist congregation.
+The Pearl River Methodist Church was a kind host to the new Baptist congregation.

 One day after being established, many friends, neighbors, and families met on the River's edge near an old pump house to baptize four new members.

-The new church was eager to make good on their vision.
-They began a building in August 1913, just one year after being established.
+The newly chartered church was eager to make good on their vision.
+A building was begun in August 1913, only one year after being established.
 Patience and purpose were two main components of the build in that it took about seven years to complete the new building.
 It was dedicated September 5, 1920.

 The membership of First Baptist Church increased.
-In March 1923, FBC sent messengers to St. Louis to petition the Southern Baptist Convention to become a member church at their Annual Meeting.
-First Baptist Church was invited and became members of the SBC.
+In March 1923, FBC sent messengers to St. Louis to petition the Southern Baptist Convention to become a member church at the Annual Meeting.
+First Baptist Church was welcomed and became members of the SBC.
 One year later, First Baptist Church elected her first deacons: Enoch Blackwell, Ellis Crawford, and O.J.
 Smith.